data-edu/data-science-in-education/_book/02-how-to-use.md

 This book is primarily about learning to use R as a tool for data science in education.
 Your experience level with R should be the main factor when you decide how to enjoy the book.
 But do consider how you rated your level of experience with education and statistics.
 If these are areas you want to focus on, take your time understanding the education scenarios and statistics techniques we describe.
 All three disciplines are important parts of being a data scientist in education.

-### Read Through the Walkthroughs and Run the Code
+### Read through the walkthroughs and run the code

 If you're experienced in data analysis using R, you may be interested in starting with the walkthroughs.
 Each walkthrough is designed to demonstrate